pvsone/opa-ext-authz/kong-gateway/docker-compose-styra-das/README.md

-# Kong Gateway with OPA on Docker Compose and Styra DAS
+# Kong Gateway (OSS) with OPA on Docker Compose and Styra DAS

-Run an OPA demo application with [Kong Gateway](https://konghq.com/kong/) and the [OPA Kong Plugin](https://github.com/open-policy-agent/contrib/tree/master/kong_api_authz) on Docker Compose, and using Styra DAS as the OPA management control plane.
+Run an OPA demo application with [Kong Gateway (OSS)](https://docs.konghq.com/gateway-oss/) and the [OPA Kong Plugin](https://github.com/open-policy-agent/contrib/tree/master/kong_api_authz) on Docker Compose, and using Styra DAS as the OPA management control plane.

 ## Steps